AppSignal Ruby configuration

 YAML configuration file

-The AppSignal Ruby gem can be configured with a configuration file.
+The AppSignal Ruby gem can be configured with a YAML configuration file.
 During installation the Ruby gem will create a config/appsignal.yml file, if selected.
 In this file some default configuration is supplied and can be modified to fit your application's needs.
 This config/appsignal.yml file supports ERB tags so that system environment variables can also be loaded in this file.

 The config/appsignal.yml configuration examples shown for configuration options will use the default YAML anchor.
 The AppSignal installer will create an config/appsignal.yml file with this anchor by default.
 If not present, make sure you add the config option to the correct environment.